grafana/agent/docs/sources/flow/reference/components/loki.process.md

 This stage allows to embed extracted values and labels together with the log line, by packing them into a JSON object.
 The original message is stored under the `_entry` key, and all other keys retain their values.
-This is useful in cases where we _do_ want to keep a certain label or metadata, but we wouldn't want it to be indexed as a label eg. due to high cardinality.
+This is useful in cases where you _do_ want to keep a certain label or metadata, but you don't want it to be indexed as a label due to high cardinality.

-The querying capabilities of Loki make it easy to still access this data and filter/aggregate on it at query time.
+The querying capabilities of Loki make it easy to still access this data so it can be filtered and aggregated at query time.

-For example consider the following log entry and processing stage:
+For example, consider the following log entry and processing stage:
 ```
 log_line: "something went wrong"
 labels:   { "level" = "error", "env" = "dev", "user_id" = "f8fas0r" }